Fatigue is one of the most common and disabling symptoms of multiple sclerosis.

 - tizanidine (Zanaflex), dantrolene sodium (Dantrium), or baclofen (Gablofen) for muscle issues

 - oxybutynin (Ditropan), darifenacin (Enablex), or prazosin (Minipress) for bladder problems

 Alongside taking medication, people may find that developing a good support network and sharing the experience of MS fatigue can help improve their emotional well-being.

 There is no cure for MS fatigue.
 It is usually unpredictable and can worsen or improve for a time.

 It is important to treat MS early.
-Long term DMT treatment may slow the progression of MS, reducing symptoms and potentially delaying disability and other complications.
+Long-term DMT treatment may slow the progression of MS. This can reduce symptoms and potentially delay other complications.

-Taking DMTs in the long term also seems to slow the conversion of relapse-remitting MS to secondary-progressive MS, a form of MS that causes symptoms to worsen steadily, with or without relapse periods.
+Taking DMTs in the long term may also slow the conversion of relapsing-remitting MS to secondary-progressive MS, a form of MS that causes symptoms to worsen steadily.

 Fatigue is one of the most common, pervasive, and early symptoms of MS.